How to setup free SSL certificate using Cloudflare

 1. A padlock icon available in the URL bar in browser.

-5. you can check that SSL certificate is signed by a valid Certificate Authority (CA).
+1. You can check that SSL certificate is signed by a valid Certificate Authority (CA).
 You can also check the certificate's validity, expiration date, and much more by using below command.
-Just replace example.com with your domain name and run it -
+Just replace example.com with your domain name and run it:

 openssl s_client -connect example.com:443 -servername example.com -showcerts | openssl x509 -text -noout

 That's it!
-SSL certificate is configured and your will see a lock icon on your website.
+SSL certificate is configured and you will see a lock icon on your website.